Are your conflicts important and interesting?

 What can be gained or lost?

-When you start out with a simple desire, such as the marathon, there has to be consequences and rewards.
+When you start out with a straightforward desire, such as a marathon, there have to be consequences and rewards.
 There are obvious benefits to the man getting in shape and running in the marathon.
 There is a sense of accomplishment to be had, and there are clear health benefits.
 There should also be consequences both for success and for failure.
-Clearly there is an emotional cost to failure.
+There is an emotional cost to failure.
 Not managing to accomplish this goal could mean that the man feels more like a failure than when he started on the journey.
 He may also risk physical injury.
 There is also the genuine risk that accomplishing his goal may not be as satisfying or life-changing as the man initially thought it would be.

 What are the smaller conflicts that result from the central conflict?

-When you have an overall conflict, such as self esteem issues and a lack of interest in life, which a person is trying to solve (by running in a marathon) there are going to be other conflicts that occur as a result of the central conflict.
-For example, the man’s wife might be overweight and resent the fact that he is trying to improve.
-She may be indignant or she may even try to sabotage his attempts by bringing home sugary or fatty foods or trying to find other ways to occupy his time.
+When you have an overall conflict, such as self-esteem issues and a lack of interest in life.
+There are going to be other conflicts that occur as a result of the central conflict.
+For example, the man’s wife might also be overweight and resent the fact that he is improving while she feels stuck.
+She may even try to sabotage his attempts by bringing home sugary or fatty foods or trying to find other ways to occupy his time.
 There may also be conflicts at work because the man isn’t working the overtime hours that he used to.
-There are also the aches and pains of running as well as the temptations of abandoning his goal in favor of an easier life.
+His children might resent him spending less time with them.
+There are also the aches and pains of running as well as the temptation to abandon his difficult goal in favor of an easier life.

 How will the conflict be resolved?

 The resolution of a central conflict can make or break a novel.
-There is, of course, the possibility of defeat.
+There is always the possibility of defeat.
 Not every conflict gets resolved favorably, even if the expected outcome arrives.
 We’ve already discussed the idea of consequences for victory as well.
-The man may complete the marathon but lose his wife or his job, for example.
+The man may finish the marathon but lose his wife or his job.
 The resolution must matter to the reader.
 If the reader has stuck around for 50,000 words, only to meet up with a resolution that either doesn’t make sense or doesn’t feel earned, the reader is going to be upset.
-If the conflict matters, than the resolution must feel logical and earned.
+If the conflict matters, then the resolution must feel logical and earned.